Myyura/the_kai_project/docs/tokyo-university/IST/ci/2019/ci_201808_written_exam_1.md

 (5) (4) における処理を画像に対して無限回適用すると、画像の輝度 `x` は $x^\text{inf}$ に収束する。
 $x^\text{inf}$ を、(4) で定義した行列を用いて解析的な式で表せ。ただし、式に極限は含まないものとする。

+## **Description (English)**
+Consider a 256-level 2-dimensional gray-scale image with $n \times n$ points (pixels).
+Assume that each point is connected to vertical, horizontal, and diagonal neighbors as shown on the right.
+We represent each pixel $p$ using a type Pixel and its brightness as $p.\text{brightness}$.
+An image is given as an $n \times n$ array $P$ of Pixels.
+You can use basic data structures in a pseudo-code.
+Computational complexity should be given as a function of $n$.

+(1) Assume that we have multiple white objects in a black background as shown on the right.
+We consider the method of computing the area of one of the white objects as follows.

+"We keep points that are brighter than a given threshold and ignore the rest.
+We then pick a point from the remaining points and compute the size (number of points) of the connected region containing the point."

+Give a pseudo-code (equal or less than 20 lines) of an algorithm that executes the computation using recursion and answer its computational complexity using the big-$O$ notation.

+(2) We consider the problem of detecting a black curve in a white background (as shown on the right) as follows.
+Assume that there is no self-intersection.

+"Consider a connected point sequence that connects two end points (assume that the end points are given).
+Among such point sequences, we would like to obtain one with the minimum total brightness (sum of point brightness on a sequence) along this sequence."

+Give a pseudo-code (equal or less than 20 lines) of an algorithm that executes the computation efficiently and answer its computational complexity using the big-$O$ notation.

+(3) We consider the problem of dividing an image into left and right at a point sequence (as shown on the right) as follows.

+"Consider a point sequence that connects top and bottom of the image, containing a single point in each row.
+Among such point sequences, we would like to obtain one with the minimum total brightness."

+Give a pseudo-code (equal or less than 20 lines) of an algorithm that executes the computation efficiently and answer its computational complexity using the big-$O$ notation.

+(4) We blur an image by applying the following operation to the image.

+"For each internal point (a point that has 8 neighbors), we compute the average of brightness of its 8 neighbors.
+Once we have computed this average for all the internal points, we update the brightness of each internal point to the corresponding average."

+We define three vector representations, $x, x',$ and $b$ where $x$ is a vector listing the original brightness of internal points, $x'$ is a vector listing the updated brightness of the internal points, and $b$ is a vector listing the brightness of the external points (the points of the image other than the internal points).
+We want to represent the relationship between $x, x',$ and $b$ using matrices.
+Define matrices appropriately and give an equation that describes the relationship using the matrices.

+(5) The brightness of the points $x$ converges to $x^{\text{inf}}$ after applying the operation defined in (4) for an infinite number of times.
+Write down an analytic formula for $x^{\text{inf}}$ using the matrices defined in (4).
+Do not use limit in the formula.

 ## **Kai**
 ### (1)
 Grayscale image, represented by $n\times n$ array of names `P` of `Pixels`.
 Each pixel `p` has `p.brightness` which is a 256-level value.